phuongwj/Telemed-Consult-Messages-Backend-System/README.md

     And therefore, it's generally better to index on a column that won't be used for writing operations.
 I chose to index on the `user_id` column of the `message` table, since it's generally good to index foreign keys of a child table (where those keys are primary keys in the parent table), and also because we would have to **retrieve all messages of a consultation with the optional choice of filtering by author role**, we would often have to do `JOIN` statements, by having the index, it will ultimately give us a faster performance.

     And as a response to this question, in a real database, where it is actually much larger than the one intended for this coding challenge, I would index all the foreign keys of a table to retrieve data from the parent tables faster.
+However, I would also monitor the query performance in production to see if the indexes are causing any overhead to write operations.

 ### Technology Choices: